citahub/re-birth/README.md

 A blockchain explorer cache server for [Nervos AppChain](https://docs.nervos.org/nervos-appchain-docs/#/).

-Now upgrade to work with CITA v0.18
+Now upgrade to work with CITA v0.20

 ⚠️ NOTE: If you upgrade your chain to 0.18 from 0.17, after upgrade, you should stop sync task(`rake daemons:sync:stop`) and run `rake zero18:update` to update your old data, and start your sync task (`rake daemons:sync:start`), then restart your server 😄

 ⚠️ NOTE: when update this version, you should run `bundle exec rake event_logs:fix_old` to sync event logs that it's transaction already saved.

 ⚠️ NOTE: add `errorMessage` to `transactions`, run `bundle exec rake transactions:add_error_message` to add.

+⚠️ NOTE: If you upgrade your chain to 0.20, after upgrade, you should stop sync task(`rake daemons:sync:stop`) and run `rake zero20:update` to update your old data, and start your sync task (`rake daemons:sync:start`), then restart your server

 ## Docker